Group Counselling Therapies

 Those attending Group Therapy have went on to live drug and alcohol-free lives.
 Armed with a battery of tools designed for living this new life.

-And wish to learn more about our Short-term residential treatment programme call our free 24/7 Helpline on 01603 513 091 or fill out the form below to speak to a trained addiction counsellor.
+Call our free 24/7 Helpline on 01603 513 091 or fill out the form below to speak to a trained addiction counsellor.

 Abbeycare Pricing Bot